diglet48/FOC-Stim/docs/focstim-v4-output-specifications.md

 ## Verification

 I tested a resistor network representing bad quality rubber (three $500 Ω$ resistors in star network).
-According to our calculations the maximum charge delivery should be $15 µC$.
+According to our calculations the maximum charge delivery should be $15 \mu C$.

-With 1000hz waveforms, the waveforms look perfect on the scope up to an amplitude of $76mA, 12 µC$.
+With 1000hz waveforms, the waveforms look perfect on the scope up to an amplitude of $76mA, 12 \mu C$.
 At higher signal intensities the waveform starts to look a bit distorted.
 This confirms the practical output limit is about 80% of the transformer saturation point.

 # Drive circuit limits

-The FOC v4 has an internal voltage of $30V$ and $220µH$ inductors.
+The FOC v4 has an internal voltage of $30V$ and $220\mu H$ inductors.
 For technical reasons, the maximum driving voltage (relative to the circuit virtual neutral) is about $10V$.